magento/knowledge-base/src/troubleshooting/general/cron-tasks-lock-tasks-from-other-groups.md

 ## Issue

 On Adobe Commerce for cloud, when you have complex cron tasks (long-run tasks), they might lock other tasks for execution.
-For example, the indexers task reindexes invalidated indexers.
+For example, the indexers' task reindexes invalidated indexers.
 It can take a few hours to finish, and it will lock other default cron jobs like sending emails, generating sitemaps, customer notifications, and other custom tasks.

 <ins>Symptoms</ins>: